antfu/antfu.me/pages/posts/reimagine-atomic-css.md

 ## What about Windi CSS?

 As a team member of Windi CSS, I am working closely with [Voorjaar](https://github.com/voorjaar), the creator of Windi CSS.
-You can think UnoCSS is an aggressive experiment from the Windi CSS team, and it's likely to be **the new engine of Windi CSS v4** if it went well.
+You can think UnoCSS is an aggressive experiment from the Windi CSS team, and it's likely to be **the new engine of Windi CSS v4** if it goes well.

-Windi CSS as a framework will fill the missing features like `@apply` preprocessing, IDE intelligence sense, preflights, etc., that UnoCSS as an engine intentionally not going to provide.
+Windi CSS as a framework will fill the missing features like `@apply` preprocessing, IDE intelligence sense, preflights, etc., that UnoCSS as an engine intentionally won't provide.
 And it will also leverage the performance and the flexibility that UnoCSS offers for both core utilities and user configurations.

 Before we work on embedding the new engine for Windi v4, a package to use UnoCSS as an extension of Windi CSS v3 (for example, have pure CSS icons) will soon be released.
 Stay tuned :)